aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 4. Review and scroll down to Capabilities -> check I acknowledge that AWS CloudFormation might create IAM resources. <br/>
 5. At the bottom of the page click Create stack. <br/>
 6. Wait until the complete stack is created; it should take round about 10mins. <br/>
-7. In the Outputs section for your stack in the CloudFormation console you find several values for resources that have been created: Cloud9, S3 bucket name, SageMaker instance.
+7. In the Outputs section for your stack in the CloudFormation console you find several values for resources that have been created: Cloud9, S3 bucket name, SageMaker instance...
 You can go back at any time to the Outputs section to find these values.<br/>

 ### Access the SageMaker Notebook Instance